Laxmi-Dhungel/Instagram-sentiment-analysis/README.md

 **Relationship between sentiment score and review score (Rating)**

 The average sentiment score for each review score was determined.
 The average sentiment score was highest for the review score 5 whereas it was lowest for the review score 1 (Figure 7).
 The average sentiment score for review score 1 was significantly lower than review score 4 and 5.
 Similarly, the average sentiment score for review scores 2 and 3 was significantly lower than review score 5.
 There was a low positive correlation between review score and sentiment score (0.37).
 The relative percentages of sentiments for each review scores showed that percentages of negative sentiments (40%) were highest in review score 1, percentages of neutral sentiments were highest in review score 2 (37%) and 4 (51.5%), and the percentages of positive sentiments was highest in review score 3 (46%) and 5(70%) (Figure 8).
-The review score 5, 4 and 1 had the highest percentages of positive, neutral and negative scores respectively. (https://github.com/Laxmi-Dhungel/Instagram-sentiment-analysis/blob/main/Relationship_sentiment_review)
+The review score 5, 4 and 1 had the highest percentages of positive, neutral and negative scores respectively.
+The Chi-squared independence tests showed a significant assocation between review scores (Ratings) with sentiment.
+A post hoc analysis was performed comparing sentiments between each review score (Rating) pairs.
+The p-values were corrected for multiple comaprisons using FDR correction.
+The results showed that sentiments of reviewers who gave review scores (Rating) 1,2 and 3 significantly differed than the sentiments of reviewers who gave review scores (Rating) 4 and 5.
+Further, there was also a significant difference in sentiments between reviewers who gave ratings 4 and 5. (https://github.com/Laxmi-Dhungel/Instagram-sentiment-analysis/blob/main/Relationship_sentiment_review)

 ![review_score_sentiment_score](https://github.com/Laxmi-Dhungel/Instagram-sentiment-analysis/assets/154451345/f5d41879-aa8c-4c96-a972-f6abec1ee2b8)